vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Explanation of the trace is coming soon:
+Explanation of the trace is coming soon.

 ## Tear down the container
 This concludes this tutorial.
 The following removes the container and the data: